sj-wtf/devbox/README.md

 Builds a development machine.
 Unstable.

 You can't currently run virtualbox on devbox, since virtualbox doesn't support PV on PV.
+Need to add support for another provider, which supports nested virtualization.

 Currently only supports Atom.
-For now, you have to do a `vagrant reload` to get a GUI, and to upgrade the kernel's development headers.
-There are several problems right now:
+For now, you have to do a `vagrant reload` to get a GUI.
+There are several other problems, as well:

 - [ ] I have to include a resource for package installation, apm package installation, and repo creation in each recipe.
 It'd be good if the base recipe installed everything in a single go based on node attributes.